priti-meena/movie_recommendation_system/contributing.md

-# Code of Conduct - Movie Recommendation Engine
+# Code of Conduct - Movie Recommendation System

 ## Our Pledge